A vacation to Nantucket island? Some of the main attractions there are the spectacular beaches.

-Quidnet Beach is within walking distance from the pond and has soft and fine sand and nice shelling.
+Quidnet Beach is within walking distance from the pond and has soft, fine sand and nice shelling.
 The parking space is limited, and there are no restaurants or facilities.

-The conditions of the beaches on the island of Nantucket are closely monitored by the local authorities and are indicated via flags.
+The beaches conditions on Nantucket island are closely monitored by the local authorities and are indicated via flags.